Embouchure collapse

 Embouchure collapse, "blowing one's chops" is a generic term used by wind instrument players to describe a variety of conditions which result in the inability of the embouchure to function.
 The embouchure is the purposeful arrangement of the facial muscles and lips to produce a sound on a wind or brass instrument.
 In brass playing, it involves vibration of the membrane area of the lips.

 Embouchure collapse in its various forms and extremities generally results in difficulty in playing for extended periods (especially if playing loudly and/or in the high register) or a complete inability to play.
 The former applies mainly in less severe cases; the latter in the most severe cases.

-This article focuses on embouchure collapse in brass players.

 Causes

 There are a variety of causes for embouchure collapse, mainly focal dystonia or Embouchure Overuse Syndrome; also, the topic of mouthpiece pressure (whether or not excessive pressure is damaging to the embouchure) is hotly debated by brass players.